tk-notes/lucas-meier-blog/content/posts/2022/08/some-kems-and-some-proofs/index.md

 - How to construct a secure KEM using Elliptic Curves.

-There are other important topics around KEMs that I'd also like to touch upon in a future post, but this sample is already quite a hefty serving if you include all of the proofs.
+There are other important topics around KEMs that I'd also like to touch upon, but this sample is already quite a hefty serving if you include all of the proofs; those will have to wait for a future post.

 # Background